George Mwika Kayange

 Profile

 George's PhD research builds on the work he was involved in while working as Director of Programmes at the Southern Africa Federation of the Disabled (SAFOD).
 He was responsible for designing and coordinating various programmes/projects benefiting persons with disabilities in the Southern Africa Development Community (SADC) region.
-One of the projects that he had been implementing for over seven years was the Assistive Technology Information Mapping Project (AT-Info-Map) funded by the Google Impact Challenge.
-The AT-Info-Map developed a mobile app and an AT web database to map the availability of assistive technology in Southern Africa.
+One of the projects that he managed for over seven years was the Assistive Technology Information Mapping Project (AT-Info-Map), funded by the Google Impact Challenge.
+The AT-Info Map developed a mobile app and an AT web database to map the availability of AT in Southern Africa.
 George was also representing SAFOD on the Board of the ATscale Global Partnership for Assistive Technology.

 PhD research